Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 FeaturePurpose & Beginner Benefit

-ShapeTeardrop for flash and wobble; narrow for deeper runs
+ShapeTeardrop for flash and wobble; narrow for deep runs.

-Weight1/8 oz–1/4 oz common for fly rods; adjust for current
+WeightTypically 1/8 oz–1/4 oz, ideal for fly rods; adjust for current strength.

 4. Selecting the Right Spoon for Your River